scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 | 61 -- 65  |
 | 66+       |

-Knowing which bracket the individual's age falls into will still be useful to useful to us when estimating their income, but the feature is clearly longer continuously scaled.
+Knowing which bracket the individual's age falls into will still be useful to useful to us when estimating their income, but the feature is clearly no longer continuously scaled.
 As we progress through the categories in order, there is no constant rate of change in age.

 As we discussed for the categorical data type, we can consider the results of an dictionary encoding and a one-hot encoding of such an ordinal feature.